mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 * You live in an ecosystem.
 > ecosystem - (in general use) a complex network or interconnected system. - google
 * Ecosystems are complicated.
+* Simply creating a script and putting it into a VCS is no longer sufficient.

 ### Complexity

+There are any number of tings that can go wrong with creating ancillary files for a project.

 * Complexity can lead to problems.
 (Human error)
 * Computers Can Handle Complexity.